SpikyZA/report/README.md

 copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-- You can not download this bot, upload it to a Bot directory and claim it as yours!
+- You can not download this bot, upload it to a Bot directory and claim it as yours.
 - Sell this bot as your own.
 - Claim this bot as your own.
 - Can self-host it for your own community